Aman9das/zaneyos/README.md

 # ZaneyOS 🟰 Best ❄️ NixOS Configs

 ZaneyOS is a way of reproducing my configuration on any NixOS system.
-This includes the wallpaper, scripts, applications, config files, and more. *Please remember to change username in flake.nix, home.nix, and the configuration.nix.*
+This includes the wallpaper, scripts, applications, config files, and more. *Please remember to change username and hostname in flake.nix.*

 ![](demo.jpg)